60 Days In

-60 Days In is a television docuseries on A&E. Internationally it is known as The Jail: 60 Days In and airs in over 100 other countries.
-In the series, volunteers are incarcerated as undercover prisoners for 60 days.
+60 Days In is a reality television series on A&E in which volunteers are incarcerated as undercover prisoners for 60 days.
+Internationally, it is known as The Jail: 60 Days In and airs in over 100 other countries.

-The show premiered on March 10, 2016.
-Season 2 premiered August 18, 2016.
-Seasons 1 and 2 took place in Clark County Jail in Jeffersonville, Indiana.

-Seasons 3 and 4 saw the show's setting moved to the Fulton County Jail in Atlanta.
+The show premiered on March 10, 2016, while Season 2 premiered on August 18.
+Seasons 1 and 2 took place in Clark County Jail in Jeffersonville, Indiana, but Seasons 3 and 4 saw the show's setting moved to the Fulton County Jail in Atlanta.

-The fifth season premiered on January 3, 2019.
-Season 5 took place in Florence, Arizona at the Pinal County Jail.
+The fifth season, which premiered on January 3, 2019, took place in Florence, Arizona at the Pinal County Jail.

-A spinoff titled 60 Days In: Narcoland was released on July 30, 2019.

 On November 19, 2019, the show was renewed for a sixth season which takes place in the Etowah County Detention Center in Gadsden, Alabama and premiered on January 2, 2020.
+On July 1, 2022, the show was announced to return for a seventh season, taking place at the Henry County Sheriff's Office in McDonough, Georgia; premiering on August 18, 2022, it was the first season to have a cast composed entirely of former inmates.
+The show returned for an eighth season, taking place at Pitt County Detention Center in North Carolina.
+It premiered on Thursday June 15, 2023 and ended on Thursday September 14, 2023.
+On Thursday, May 30, 2024, the show returned for a ninth season, centered inside the Utah County Jail.

+A spinoff titled 60 Days In: Narcoland began airing on July 30, 2019.